aledsdavies/opal/README.md

 Write automation that shows you exactly what it will do before it does it.
 Perfect for any domain where mistakes are expensive and auditability matters.

+> **Domain-agnostic design**: Opal itself is domain-agnostic.
+It becomes useful in a given field through the decorator sets provided.
+The DevOps examples here use `@shell` and `@kubectl`, but the same rules apply equally to data, science, security, or any other domain.

 ## Quick Start

 Define your operations: